Dynamical Phase Transitions in Periodically Driving 1D Ising Model: Introduction

-DQPT was originally proposed in the context of quench dynamics within a nearest‑neighbor transverse‑field Ising model \cite{Heyl2013,PhysRevLett.115.140602,PhysRevB.97.134306,PhysRevB.107.L121113}, where the transverse field of the system Hamiltonian is suddenly changed.
-It was later extended to finite‑time slow quench processes \cite{PhysRevB.81.012303,PhysRevA.98.063601,PhysRevB.106.224302,PhysRevA.110.042209,PhysRevA.84.013615,PhysRevA.102.042222}.
-Due to the critical slowing‑down effect near a quantum phase transition, crossing the critical point at any finite rate inevitably excites the system, thereby making quantum coherence an essential feature of such transitions—a behavior captured by the Kibble–Zurek mechanism \cite{PhysRevB.81.012303,PhysRevA.98.063601,PhysRevB.106.224302,PhysRevA.101.023610,PhysRevB.92.035117,PhysRevLett.131.230401}.
+DQPTs was originally proposed in the context of quench dynamics within a nearest-neighbor transverse field Ising model \cite{Heyl2013,Heyl2015,Bhattacharjee2018,PhysRevB.107.L121113}, where the transverse field of the system Hamiltonian is suddenly changed.
+It was later extended to finite-time slow quench processes \cite{DeGrandi2010,Weiss2018,Sim2022,Cao2024,Poletti2011,Chen2020b}.
+Due to the critical slowing-down effect near a quantum phase transition, crossing the critical point at any finite rate inevitably excites the system, thereby making quantum coherence an essential feature of such transitions-a behavior captured by the Kibble-Zurek mechanism \cite{DeGrandi2010,Weiss2018,Sim2022,Kang2020,Lee2015,Balducci2023}.
 Notably, quantum coherence not only restores DQPTs that would otherwise be destroyed by thermal fluctuations, but can also give rise to entirely new DQPTs that are independent of the equilibrium quantum critical point \cite{Xu_2024}.
-In recent years, periodically driven systems have opened a new avenue for exploring DQPTs \cite{PhysRevE.96.052105, mkll-nd46, PhysRevB.82.235114, PhysRevLett.126.020602, PhysRevResearch.3.013097, PhysRevB.90.125106, Bordia2017, PhysRevA.111.022430, PhysRevB.98.245144}.
-Unlike conventional quench dynamics, periodic driving allows Hamiltonian parameters to be modulated in diverse ways \cite{PhysRevE.96.052105}, leading to a wide range of experimental schemes and platforms for realizing driven settings.
+In recent years, periodically driven systems have opened a new avenue for exploring DQPTs \cite{Quelle2017, Ansari2025, Kitagawa2010, Yang2021, Brown2021, Kriel2014, Bordia2017, Murali2025, Nandy2018}.
+Unlike conventional quench dynamics, periodic driving allows Hamiltonian parameters to be modulated in diverse ways \cite{Quelle2017}, leading to a wide range of experimental schemes and platforms for realizing driven settings.
 Although numerous studies have examined DQPTs from various perspectives, a comprehensive understanding of their underlying mechanisms remains elusive.